CloudLabsAI-Azure/GitHub-Actions/Labfiles/Integrating-with-Azure-DevOps.md

 1. Navigate back to the **Azure Boards** tab and notice that the **work item** has been marked as **done**.

     ![](../media/2dgn142.png)

+## Summary

+In this exercise, you have successfully connect the Azure Board with GitHub and linked GitHub Pull Requests to Boards Items.

+### You have successfully completed the lab!